autofireio/AndroidSDK/sources/README.md

   * The Autofire Android SDK supports Android versions 4.0 (IceCreamSandwich - API 14) or higher.

-  * The Autofire cached and persisted files are stored in the host application's private storage space.
-The Autofire Player Id is stored in the device external storage if available or the host application's private storage space.
+  * The Autofire cached and persisted files are stored in the host application's SharedPreferences space.

   * Host applications should have the following permission in their `AndroidManifest.xml`